Gap Year at Sea: The Complete Guide

 Four steps, in order.

 2. Submit an application at /apply-now.
-Short form.
 We reply within a week.

 4. Say yes in writing and start the six-month plan above.

-For the shorter pitch, see our gap year at sea page.
-For the wider crew picture, start at sail with us.
+For the shorter pitch, see gap year at sea.
 Still deciding whether you can do this with no experience?
 Read how to join a tall ship crew next.

 Reasonably fit, not athletically fit.
-If you can walk for an hour, carry your own luggage up two flights of stairs, and climb a standard ladder without getting dizzy, you're fit enough to start.
-See getting fit for a voyage for a simple pre-departure routine.
+If you can walk for an hour, carry your own luggage up two flights of stairs, and climb a standard ladder without getting dizzy, you're fit enough.
+See getting fit for a voyage for a simple routine.

 Read also